Medicare FAQs

 There are some general principles that provide a framework for understanding what can or can’t be billed.

-The Services Australia website provides information on common reasons why claims are rejected (Education guide - Medicare reason codes and reducing claim rejections - Health professionals - Services Australia).
-Error codes are provided to show the reasons why Medicare claims are rejected (Medicare digital claiming return codes - Medicare Easyclaim - Services Australia).
+The Services Australia website provides information on common reasons why claims are rejected.
+Error codes are provided to show the reasons why Medicare claims are rejected.
+See links below.
 Claims may be rejected because of an issue with how the claim was submitted (return codes are used), or because of an issue with the information submitted (reason codes are used, for example, incorrect Medicare item number).
 If you review the code provided and still require further information you can call Medicare Health Professional Online Services (HPOS) on 132 150 and select option 6 (Electronic Claiming including Online Claiming), or the eBusiness Service Centre on 1800 700 199 and select option 3 (Electronic Claiming including Online Claiming).

 Links:

 Yes, you do.
-Regardless of who processes the amount claimed under a provider number, if there is any question about an amount to be recovered by Medicare the primary debtor will always be the doctor whose provider number is used to make the claim.
+Regardless of who processes the amount claimed under a provider number, if there is any question about an amount to be recovered by the Department of Health, Disability and Ageing the primary debtor will always be the doctor whose provider number is used to make the claim.

 If you have a provider number and are rendering services you are a part of this system and you will be considered responsible for all services you claim.
 This applies regardless of the circumstances in which the services are rendered, whether they are bulk-billed or not, whether provided in a hospital or practice context, and regardless of the extent of your involvement in checking or submitting the claims to Medicare.

-Even if your employer says they will indemnify you for billing errors, if your MBS billing practice is found to be inappropriate or incorrect (except when a shared debt determination is made by the Department of Health), you will be responsible for any penalties or repayments.
+Even if your employer says they will indemnify you for billing errors, if your MBS billing practice is found to be inappropriate or incorrect (except when a shared debt determination is made by the Department), you will be responsible for any penalties or repayments.
 Accordingly, it is in your interest to maintain tight control over your provider number and what is being billed under it.

 If you do have to pay penalties or repayments to Medicare, reimbursement from your employer would be a separate matter between you and your employer.
 There is no guarantee that an employer would reimburse for any payments required to be made by Medicare, even if there is an agreement to indemnify.